-A graphic technique for sorting items according to similarity
+A way to sort items according to similarity

 Use this template to reveal patterns by sorting items based on similarities.
 This helps to define commonalities that are not necessarily obvious.